Miranda July: Kajillionaire

-In October 2000, July released Nest of Tens'.
-A lengthier video, the 27-minute Nest of Tens (2000), juxtaposes four unrelated scenarios in which "seemingly everyday people go about acting completely normal while demonstrating distinct abnormality".
-July wrote and directed the film with Polly Bilchuk in the starring role.
-Nest of Tens has been placed in the permanent online collection of the Metropolitan Museum of Art.
-July won awards for Nest of Tens, the Oberhausen International Short Film Festival's main prize 2001 and Cinematexas International Short Film Festival's Gecko Award 2000.

 Other film work

 Wayne Wang consulted with July about aspects of his 2001 feature-length film The Center of the World, for which she received a story credit.
 July appears as herself in the 2017 documentary Turn It Around: The Story of East Bay Punk.
 She was interviewed for the film !Women Art Revolution.
 July narrates the documentary Fire of Love.

 Music and spoken word

-She recorded her first EP for Kill Rock Stars in 1996, titled Margie Ruskie Stops Time, with music by The Need.
+July recorded her first EP for Kill Rock Stars in 1996, titled Margie Ruskie Stops Time, with music by The Need.
 She released two full-length LPs, 10 Million Hours A Mile in 1997 and The Binet-Simon Test in 1998, both on Kill Rock Stars.
 She collaborated with Calvin Johnson in his musical project Dub Narcotic Sound System, and in 1999 she made a split EP with IQU, released on Johnson's K Records.